InfiniTimeOrg/InfiniTime/docs/user-documentation/apps.md

 Tapping it informs you, how many time is left before the next alarm.

 When the alarm rings, the watch vibrates repeatedly and shows the alarm app.
-The bottom left buttun is then red and labeled with a stop sign.
+The bottom left button is then red and labeled with a stop sign.
 Press it, to end the ringing.